 When you can get close, leave a small amount of good smelling food for her on the floor.
 (Avoid taking a bucket in if there are other horses present.)
 She'll smell the food and will be likely to approach and eat once you are safely retreating.
 But the link between your arrival and something good will be made!
 This is 'counter conditioning', teaching a new and opposite association and attitude.

-Step 3) Adding positive reinforcement for solid and consistent behavior
+Step 3) Add positive reinforcement

 The final stage uses positive reinforcement: adding a reward as the consequence of a behaviour making it more likely in future.